A discrete event simulator for policy evaluation in liver allocation in Eurotransplant: Details to the future status update imputation procedure

-Tayob and Murray propose to multiply impute $T_{ij}^*$ for all $i$ and $j$s, and to estimate $\beta$ with Generalized Estimating Equations (GEE) to account for the correlation between $T_{ij}^*$.
-In summary, Tayob and Murray's imputation procedure consists of: \begin{enumerate} \item Estimate the counterfactual waitlist survival function $S^{\text{IPCW}}_T(t)$, with correction for informative censoring by transplantation with inverse probability censoring weighting (IPCW).
-With this curve, they can construct $j$-specific pseudo-observations $PO_{ij}$ for $\log(T^*_{ij})$. \item Estimate $\hat{\beta}^{\text{PO}}$ on pairs $(PO_{ij}, Z_{ij})$ with Generalized Estimating Equations (GEE) with an unstructured working correlation matrix.
-This correlation matrix permits arbitrary correlation between the $T_{ij}$s over $j$. \item For each patient $i$ with unobserved $T^*_{ij}$ construct a risk set $R_i$ \begin{itemize} \item of patients who remain at risk after patient $i$ is censored, i.e. with $T_{kj} > C_{ij}$, $k\neq i$, where $C_{ij}$ is patient $i$'s censoring time measured from landmark time $j$, \item who are similar in terms of predicted expected log survival, i.e. require for some $\epsilon$, where $Z_k(C_{i})$ are covariates of patient $k$ at $i$'s censoring time $C_i$, \item Optionally, further restrict matches based on $Z_i(C_{i})$, e.g. require matching disease groups. \end{itemize} \item Within risk set $R_i$, re-estimate counterfactual survival function $S_T^{\text{IPCW}}(t|R_i)$.
-Use inverse transform sampling from $\hat{S}^{\text{IPCW}}_T(t|R_i)$ to sample a valid $T^*_{ij}.$ \end{enumerate}
+Tayob and Murray propose to multiply impute \(T_{ij}^*\) for all \(i\) and \(j\)s, and to estimate \(\beta\) with Generalized Estimating Equations (GEE) to account for the correlation between \(T_{ij}^*\).
+In summary, Tayob and Murray's imputation procedure consists of:

+\begin{enumerate} \labelenumi{\arabic{enumi}.} \item Estimate the counterfactual waiting list survival function \(S^{\text{IPCW}}_T(t)\), with correction for informative censoring by transplantation with inverse probability censoring weighting (IPCW).
+With this curve, they can construct \(j\)-specific pseudo-observations \(PO_{ij}\) for \(\log(T^*_{ij})\). \item Estimate \(\hat{\beta}^{\text{PO}}\) on pairs \((PO_{ij}, Z_{ij})\) with Generalized Estimating Equations (GEE) with an unstructured working correlation matrix.
+This correlation matrix permits arbitrary correlation between the \(T_{ij}\)s over \(j\). \item For each patient \(i\) with unobserved \(T^*_{ij}\) construct a risk set \(R_i\)